 If you're ready for the challenge, The Ultimate is where it's at.
 Just looking to experience the event?
 Running a single Stage, either as a Guest or a Relay member will give you a taste of The ENDURrun.

 7 Stages to test your fitness, endurance, will, and yourself.
-Here is a link to the 2017 booklet including Stage maps, directions, rules, photos and more.
-We are not expecting many changes to this booklet in 2018.
+The 2018 participant info booklet includes Stage maps, directions, rules, photos and more.

 PRIZE MONEY (All prize money is in Canadian $).
-There is a total of $3,500 in potential prize money to be awarded.
+There is $2,500 in guaranteed prize money and $2,400 in potential prize money to be awarded.

 GOLD JERSEYS The Male and Female cumulative time leaders after each Stage will have the honour of wearing the GOLD jerseys for the following Stage.

 TROPHIES The overall Male and Female winners will have their names engraved on The ENDURrun Trophy.
 The Rookie (1st time participant) Male and Female winners will have their names engraved on The ENDURrun Trophy.

 MEDALS To all finishers

 * The BLUE Jersey will be awarded to the Sprint Champion - the fastest combined times of the speed Stages (2 & 6)